slondr/slondr.gitlab.io/index.md

 # I'm Eric S. Londres.

 I'm an undergraduate student at Stevens Institute of Technology and [a programmer by trade](https://gitlab.com/slondr).
-I also enjoy [making videos](https://www.youtube.com/channel/UC5o62RNnvTBYlFZhJVmV0XQ) in my spare time, as well as [gaming](https://www.twitch.tv/slondr).
+I also enjoy [filmmaking](https://www.youtube.com/channel/UC5o62RNnvTBYlFZhJVmV0XQ) in my spare time, as well as [gaming](https://www.twitch.tv/slondr).

 I currently hold the position of President at [SITTV](https://www.sittv.org), [Stevens's television station](https://www.youtube.com/SITTV).
 I occasionaly write and edit articles for [The Stute](http://thestute.com), Stevens's newspaper.
 I'm also a member of the Alpha Phi Omega national service fraternity's [Theta Alpha chapter](https://apota.org), where I presently serve as Webmaster.